Complete Game Logic with Sabotage: Extensions of

-Intuitively a recursive game \(\glfp{\gvar}{\gam}\) is played just like \(\gam\) until the variable \(\gvar\) is encountered.
-In this case the game is interrupted and the players will begin another subgame of \(\glfp{\gvar}{\gam}\).
-At some stage the players may finish playing this subgame.
-They then continue in the state they reached to play the original game that was interrupted previously.
+Intuitively a recursive game \(\glfp{\gvar}{\gam}\) is played just like \(\gam\) until the subgame is called again because \(\gvar\) is encountered.
+In this case the game is interrupted and the players begin another recursive subgame of \(\glfp{\gvar}{\gam}\).
+Once the players finish playing this subgame, they continue to play the interrupted game in the state they reached,